Chronic Sufferers Are Choosing LSD and Psilocybin For Migraines

 Cluster Busters says it believes the key difference between triptans and serotonergic psychedelics is that the receptor targeted by the latter acts as a vasoconstrictor, preventing attacks by keeping the carotid artery from expanding and pressing on the trigeminal nerves.

-Unfortunately, taboos and legal constrictions have made it hard to gauge doses and procure these drugs safely for chronic headache sufferers, but recent persistence and overwhelming anecdotal evidence from Cluster Busters has led to legally approved trials of the drugs for treatment of severe chronic headaches.
+Unfortunately, taboos and legal constrictions have made it hard to gauge doses and procure these drugs safely for chronic headache sufferers, but recent persistence and overwhelming anecdotal evidence from Cluster Busters has led to legally approved trials of the drugs for the treatment of severe chronic headaches.

 Researchers like Harvard psychiatrist, Dr. John Halpern, decided to look more closely into the stories being reported from Cluster Busters and conduct a study of his own.
 After interviewing 53 subjects who used a serotonergic psychedelic to treat cluster headaches, he found that 95 percent successfully delayed or completely avoided headaches.
 This led Halpern to set up future double-blind studies with control groups to properly test results.

 Much like the dose I received from Sean to treat my migraine, the doses used by most cluster headache sufferers are micro-doses or non-psychedelic doses.
 Even the slightly larger, preventative doses Wold takes a few times a year, he says, are roughly tantamount to a buzz from a few glasses of wine – enough to make lights look slightly more vivid.

 Another strong proponent who deserves mention for the use of psychedelics to treat chronic headaches is Graham Hancock.
 Hancock says at one point he was suffering from up to 20 severe migraines a month before he took Ayahuasca and Iboga in shamanic ceremonies.